salimsalimbelkacem/portfolio-website/README.md

 - a procfile-based process manager like [foreman](https://github.com/ddollar/foreman) or [overmind](https://github.com/DarthSim/overmind)

-# Setup
+# Setup and build
-using `make setup` will install the rest of the dependencies and libraries in the project (echo, templ and tailwind)
+using `make` will install the rest of the dependencies and libraries in the project (echo, templ and tailwind) then build everything

+using `make setup` will just install the dependencies

 # build
 you can build everything using `make build`